ayeejoeey/Bike-Share-Membership-Analysis/README.md

 The following visualizations are static and can be further evaluated in Tableau [here](https://public.tableau.com/authoring/Rideshare-Analysis_V2/Dashboard1#1)!

 The past 12 months of historical data include over 5.7 million rows.
-For this analysis I looked at two demographics that make up these 5.7m rows.
+For this analysis I looked at two demographics that make up these 5.7m rows, membership riders and casual riders.

 ![casual_membership_percentile](Visuals/Membership_Casual%20Count%20(Percentage).png)